frePPLe/frepple/doc/installation-guide/linux-compiling.rst

    #. | autoconf, v2.59 or later
       | Gnu Autoconf produces shell scripts to automatically configure software
-      | source code packages.
-This makes the source code easier to port across
+        source code packages.
+This makes the source code easier to port across platforms.
-      | platforms.

    #. | automake, v1.9.5 or later
       | Gnu Automake is a tool for automatically generating make-files.

    #. | libtool, v1.5 or later
       | Libtool hides the complexity of developing and using shared libraries
-      | for different platforms behind a consistent and portable interface.
+        for different platforms behind a consistent and portable interface.

-   #. | python-sphinx
+   #. | python-sphinx (optional)
       | A modern documentation generation tool.

-   #. | doxygen, any version should do
-      | Extracts documentation from the C++ source code.

 #.
 Pick up the latest code from the repository with the command:
    ::